If you have problems activating your plugins, please follow this Troubleshooting Guide for activation problems in Logic.

 - Check if you inadvertently created a second Plugin Alliance account connected to your Installation Manager.
 The activation server will report that you don’t have a license if you don’t enter the same login credentials you used when you purchased your license.

-Our 32-bit legacy installer can be found at this link. - Delete the plugins from the following folders and reinstall them.
+- Delete the plugins from the following folders and reinstall them.

-/Library/Audio/Plug-Ins/ - Clear out the Audio Cache Folder to force a rescan
+- Clear out the Audio Cache Folder to force a rescan

 Click on the "Go" menu, then click on "Go to folder..." and paste this path: then type in: